 While driving on busy streets or roads, please ensure that your mind is present all the time.
 You should not be distracted, and your eyes and focus should be on the road.

 Moreover, before taking your scooter on a ride on a street or a road, ensure that you have substantial control and grip over your scooter.
-You can practice first unless you get the hold of things.
+You can practice first unless you get a hold of things.
 After that, you should be good to go.

 Concluding the discussion above, the majority of the regions allow the use of electric scooters on the streets.
 However, these laws vary from region to region, where some limit the age a driver can have it the maximum speed limit it can reach.